Shoulder Pain Relief Boise, ID

 Shoulder pain can present itself in a number of ways.
 You may feel it when you’re reaching to the top shelf to grab a glass or when you can’t seem to get comfortable at night, no matter how you try to adjust your sleeping position.
 Shoulder pain may occur as a result of an injury, leaving you with an immobile shoulder.
 The number of reasons why you may be experiencing shoulder pain is vast.
 Shoulder pain may range from a temporary discomfort of a pulled muscle to the agonizing bone-on-bone friction of arthritis.
-Fortunately, our Boise physical therapy practice is equipped with the necessary methods and modalities for treating your shoulder pain.
+Fortunately, our Boise and Meridian physical therapy practice is equipped with the necessary methods and modalities for treating your shoulder pain.
 If you have been struggling with shoulder pain and you are looking for relief, contact Rebound Physical Therapy today to schedule your appointment and find out how our services can benefit you!

 Why do I have shoulder pain?